monkeytronics/monkeyr/ReadMe.md

 # Running an Analysis from inside a Docker Container

-We have a function `?knit_home_report` that takes - a list of parameters (paths to data and timestamps)
+We have a function `?knit_report` that takes - a list of parameters (paths to data and timestamps)
 - output file name (so we can keep track of requests if needed) - output directory (we need this to tell the docker container where on the host